 A majority of Americans said they favor "a national health plan."
 Yet, with all the talk about Medicare-for-all or Universal Health Care or Cradle to Grave Health Care (or whatever you want to call it) it's no closer to reality then it was 100 year ago.
 So what's the hang-up?

-Everyone knows by now that our health care system is the most expensive and least efficient in the developed world, that our monthly health insurance premiums continue to rise and are unaffordable for most, and that we have a crisis of uninsured and underinsured people in the country.
+Everyone knows by now that our health care system is the most expensive and least efficient in the developed world, that our monthly health insurance premiums continue to rise, are unaffordable for most, and that we have a crisis of uninsured and underinsured people in the country.
 So why haven't we already made a change?
 What in the world is the hang-up?

 Eliminate the tax breaks for all group health plans

-Our health care industry is riding the gravy train of tax-advantage products – group health insurance premiums are both tax-deductible to the employer and the benefit is tax-free to the employee.
+Our health care industry is riding a gravy train of tax-advantage products – group health insurance premiums are both tax-deductible to the employer and the benefit is tax-free to the employee.
 These tax-breaks add up to billions in lost revenue to the federal and state governments.
-Our "subsidize" health care system insulates half the population from the true cost of their health insurance and allows health insurers to manipulate up the cost of health insurance while catering to run away health care cost!
+Our "subsidize" health care system insulates over half the population from the true cost of their health insurance and allows health insurers to manipulate up the cost of health insurance while catering to run away health care cost!

-But health care is NOT like any other goods or services in our economy, which are constrained by competition, choice and timing.
-The price for health cost doesn’t change when everyone is health – it goes up.
-The law of Supply and demand don’t apply to heath care.
-Health care does is a necessity of life, fundamental to the health and wellness of our citizens and our democratic way of life.
-In a civilized society, as a matter of national security, health care should be a basic right for all citizens.
-Our current for-profit health care system will never deliver health care as a right, so the next logical step will be Universal Health Care or health care that covers all citizens from "Cradle to Grave."
+It all comes down to basic human values.
+Do we keep our current health care model and all it's faults.
+Or do we change the model.
+If we believe that health care is a necessity of life, fundamental to the health and wellness of our citizens and our democratic way of life; and that as a matter of national security, health care should be a basic right for all citizens; and that our current private for-profit health care system is fundamental incapable of delivering to all Americans health care that is equitable, affordable, then the next logical step will be Universal Health Care or health care that covers all citizens from "Cradle to Grave."